electronjoe/OpenFrame/DESIGNDOC.md

 1. **Chronological Photo Display**:
    - Merge photos from multiple albums into a single chronological stream.
    - Display images seamlessly with configurable intervals.
+   - When two portrait-orientation images are consecutive, and the display allows, place them side-by-side in the same slide.
+     Ensure they are centered horizontally on the display (so that the right edge of the left image is flush with the left edge of the right image), and use appropriate offsets so they appear visually balanced.

 2. **Easy Configuration**:
    - Load settings from a JSON config (e.g., `~/.openframe/config.json`).
    - Support toggling overlays (date/location), setting daily on/off times, and specifying local directories.
+   - When two portrait photos are shown side-by-side, if overlays are enabled:
+     - Display the metadata for the left photo at the bottom-left corner of that photo.
+     - Display the metadata for the right photo at the bottom-right corner of that photo.
+     - Continue to apply the same semi-transparent overlay style for each.

 3. **HDMI-CEC Integration**:
    - Power on/off the Samsung The Frame TV daily at specified times.